Crayford & Bexleyheath Stadium: Speedway

 The Crayford Kestrels were a Speedway team which operated from 1968 until their closure in 1983 when they transferred the promotion to Hackney.
 Initially nicknamed the 'Highwaymen' from 1968 until they closed in 1970, the track re-opened in 1975 and the team were nicknamed the Kestrels.
 The team were forced to relocate for the 1984 season as the stadium was sold for redevelopment.
 The Kestrels were National League Four-Team Champions in 1980.

 Closure

-News emerged in 1984 that there were plans for rebuilding the entire stadium as part of a development project by Ladbrokes.
-The twenty-acre site would be redeveloped, with five acres of it being converted into a new greyhound track and sports stadium.
+News emerged in 1984 that there were plans for a major redevelopment project by Ladbrokes.
+The twenty-acre site would be split, with 15 acres being sold to Sainsbury's and the remaining five acres being converted into a new greyhound track and sports stadium on the west side of the site.
 Racing ended on 18 May 1985 and work began on the new five-acre site with the new stadium named Crayford Stadium.

 Achievements

 The Henry Parsons trained Malanna Mace won the 1952 Test and the Northern 700 and finished runner up in the St Leger final.
 The following year he won the Wembley Gold Cup.
 John Honeysett won the Trainers championship in 1979 after the event was hosted by the track.
 The Honeysett trained Corduroy reached the 1980 English Greyhound Derby final, a feat repeated by Honeysett the following year with Clohast Flame.
 Flying Pursuit trained by John Gibbons won the 1980 Laurels and Sugarville Pat claimed the Pall Mall Stakes in 1982, Flying Duke took the Grand Prix in 1983 and Amenhotep won the Laurels in 1984 for Linda Mullins.